Beyond Black & White: A Colorful Look at Border Collie

 Health Notes:

-• Double merle (MM): 25% risk of blindness/deafness.
+• Double merle (MM): 25% risk of MM genotype.
 Ethical breeders avoid M x M pairings.

 Comparison of Common Colors